StephenLegacy/MongoDBCheckpoint/README.md

 # 📁 MongoDB CRUD Operations Using MongoDB Playground in VS Code

-This project demonstrates how to perform basic CRUD (Create, Read, Update, Delete) operations in **MongoDB** using the **MongoDB Playground feature in Visual Studio Code**.
+This assignment checkpoint demonstrates how to perform basic CRUD (Create, Read, Update, Delete) operations in **MongoDB** using the **MongoDB Playground feature in Visual Studio Code**.

 ---